 - Buildings make use of natural light and promote air ventilation, to reduce reliance on lighting, air-conditioning, heating and other energy guzzlers.

-- Children are taught to clean up after themselves and others.
-Picking up trash on the street is an instinctive reaction, instead of leaving it to the cleaners.
+- Everyone cleans up after themselves and others.
+Picking up trash on the street is an instinctive reaction, instead of leaving it to paid cleaners.

-- Governments are comprised of visionary statesmen, and countries are run by those competent enough to make prudent decisions.
+- Visionary statesmen run our government, and countries are run by those competent enough to make prudent decisions.

-- Companies who are good corporate citizens and contribute to society’s well-being see their market value rise because consumers vote for these companies with their wallets.
+- Companies who contribute to society’s well-being see their market value rise, because consumers vote for these companies with their wallets.

 4. Individuals, organisations and countries spend within their means.

-- Financial literacy is taught in schools as part of the curriculum.
-All students are taught to understand personal balance sheets, cashflow statements, and interest rates.
+- Financial literacy is part of the school curriculum.
+All students learn about personal balance sheets, cashflow statements, and interest rates.

-- Banks are obliged to conduct seminars on cashflow management, and individuals allowed to apply for loans only after attending these seminars.
+- Banks conduct seminars on cashflow management, and allow individuals to apply for loans only after attending these.

-- Any person in debt will be assigned a qualified financial mentor who will assist that person in managing his finances.
+- Any person in debt is assigned a qualified financial mentor to assist that person in managing his finances.

-- Governments are accountable to other governments for their budgets and expenditure, with sharing on practices that worked for other countries.
+- Governments are accountable to other governments for their budgets and expenditure, and learn from each other.

 5. The healthy take care of the sick and dying.

-- Neighbourhoods have visiting groups to drop in on the elderly who live alone, so that no one is forgotten or neglected in their old age.
+- Neighbours drop in on the elderly who live alone, so that no one is forgotten or neglected in their old age.

-- Grandparents live with or near to their grandchildren, so that children can learn from a young age how to take care of the old, and that growing old and dying is normal and a part of life.
+- Grandparents live with their grandchildren, so that children can learn how to take care of the old.
+They also learn that growing old and dying is normal and a part of life.

-- Hospitals and hospices are small, boutique set-ups dispersed throughout the city and suburbs.
-This allows more personalised care, and allows the sick and dying to remain with the living instead of being shut off somewhere far away from life.
+- Hospitals and hospices are dispersed throughout the city and suburbs.
+This allows the sick and dying to remain with the living instead of being shut off somewhere far away from life.

-If enough of us dare, and enough of us do, then we can change the world.
-Yes we can!
+Of course all this won’t be easy to achieve.
+And everyone may have different versions of the ideal society.
+But if enough of us dare, and enough of us do, we can change the world.